-but the Bunyip Chasm is said to be the best walk in the entire area, although it is lesser known and publicised and requires 4WD access.
+Bunyip Chasm is said to be the best walk in the entire area, although it is lesser known and publicised and requires 4WD access.
 For the general tourist, Gammon Ranges can be reached off the Copley Rd, however this trek is specifically prepared to give a good historical route through 4WD trails.
 The drive to Bunyip Chasm will reward you with spectacular views of the rugged terrain of the Gammon Range.
 There are many opportunities for self-reliant bush camping (permits apply) or you can rent a hut such as Grindell Hut complete with facilities.

 How to Use this Trek Note